 Points earned in the Desert Runner Trail Series

 If you would like to join our volunteer team, we are looking for help with event setup, aid station captains, aid station helpers, timing, photography, videography, social media, course sweep and event breakdown.
 Volunteer perks include a piece of Aravaipa merchandise or race goody and Aravaipa Race Credits.
 You can see our current opportunities and sign up here: Elephant Mountain Volunteer Form

 Charity Beer Garden

-For the 2019-2020 Desert Runner Trail Series Aravaipa Running will be working with the Southwest Wildlife Conservation Center (SWCC) to bring awareness to their cause.
+For the 2020-2021 Desert Runner Trail Series Aravaipa Running will be working with the Southwest Wildlife Conservation Center (SWCC) & Arizona Trail Association to bring awareness to their cause.
 Proceeds from the beer gardens at each event will go directly to SWCC.
 The Beer Garden is being sponsored by a local brewery: Huss Brewing.

 Save $8.20 with our no-shirt option!
-Shirts guaranteed on race day if ordered by 1/10, otherwise shirts will be sold on race day only if available and are not included in the registration price after January 10th.
+Shirts guaranteed on race day if ordered by 1/14.
+After 1/14, shirts are not guaranteed with your registration & may be available on race day if there are extras.

 **Pricing includes tax but does not include any online registration fees charged by Ultra Signup

 These 50 mile cutoffs are in place for a reason and are non-negotiable.
 The stretches between Spur Cross and Seven Springs and then Seven Springs back to Spur Cross are long, remote stretches.
 Heading out after the indicated cutoffs can not only be dangerous for yourself but also our staff and volunteers.
 Please don’t be that person.

 50 Milers must leave Spur Cross I (10.5 miles) by 9:00am

 50 Milers must leave Seven Springs (23 miles) by 1:30pm